-Assessment continues non-stop in our classrooms, and is what drives the learning experiences on a day-to-day basis.
-Formal assessments take place regularly, as they provide another form of feedback for teachers and parents.
-At ISUtrecht educators use assessment to encourage, and further promote students learning.
-Although teachers are responsible for assessing students, the students are also expected to take an active role in this important aspect of their education.
+Assessment is constant and consistent.
+It informs our teaching and therefore drives the learning experiences on a day-to-day basis.
+We use both formal and informal assessments, and both take place regularly.
+At ISUtrecht educators and students are involved in and use assessment to promote learning.
+Teachers are responsible for the more formal assessments, but students are also expected to take an active role in this important aspect of their education.

 - Performances: oral presentation, experiment, skill, model, debate, role-play, drama

 - Process-focused tasks: conversations, conference, interviews, learning logs